Robert Graetz, Only White Pastor To Back Montgomery Bus Boycott, Dies At 92

 In that 2019 interview, Jeannie Graetz shared such stories at her husband's bedside.
 Suffering from Parkinson's disease, he was too ill to speak.

-But in 2015, on the fiftieth anniversary of the bus boycott, Graetz was one of the speakers on a panel organized by NPR and member station WVAS.
+But in 2015, on the sixtieth anniversary of the bus boycott, Graetz was one of the speakers on a panel organized by NPR and member station WVAS.
 His message that day was that the struggle for racial justice in which he had participated was, at its base, a "spiritual" movement.

 "It was the people of God putting into practice their understanding of what God meant for their lives to be like," Graetz said.
 "In Montgomery, it was black Christians teaching white Christians how to be Christian."